andrewwestling/dotfiles/README.md

 Do the following in order:
 1. Clone this repo
-1. Install Homebrew
 1. Install `oh-my-zsh`
-1. Install brew packages / casks
+1. Install Homebrew and packages
 1. Set up 1Password
 1. Sign into iCloud
 1. Restore `mackup`